Southern Winds Llama Adventure

 Where Do We Meet?

-Your guide will conduct a virtual orientation meeting (via conference call) at 5:00 PM the evening before your trip begins to review the packing list, communicate the first day’s logistics and answer any last minute questions you have.
-Your guide will give you the phone number for this call during the pre-trip contact approximately 10 days before your trip start date.
+At 5:00 PM the evening before Day 1, your guide will conduct a virtual orientation meeting (via conference call) at 5:00 PM to review the packing list, communicate the first day’s logistics and answer any last minute questions you have.
+Your guide will give you the phone number for this call during the pre-trip contact, approximately 10 days before your trip start date.

 Early on the morning of Day 1 your guide will pick you up from your accommodations in Jackson Hole, Wyoming; Driggs, Idaho; or Victor, Idaho.